rudderlabs/rudder-sdk-js/examples/chrome-extension/USAGE.md

 # Chrome Extension Usage

 RudderStack JS SDK can be used in Chrome Extensions with manifest v3, both as a content script or as a background script service worker.
-It exposes the same interface and features as the [nodeJS SDK](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-node-sdk/)
+It exposes the same interface and features as the [NodeJS SDK](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-node-sdk/)

 ## Table of contents